-4.2.4.
+- 4.2.4.
 The permittee shall continuously monitor the temperature of the exhaust from each CT as it enters the oxidation catalyst in at least four equal intervals of each operating hour, these readings shall be used to develop an hourly average temperature for each operation hour and record all instances when the temperature was outside of the acceptable range as stated in Condition 4.1.5.a. and record what mode the turbine was operating in at the time of the instance.
-Such records shall be maintained in accordance with Condition 3.4.1.
+Such records shall be maintained in accordance with Condition 3.4.1. - 4.2.5.

-4.2.5.
 Once per month, the permittee shall record the pressure drop across (at the inlet and outlet) the oxidation catalyst, or any other means the permittee may elect to use to satisfy the catalyst monitoring requirements in Condition 4.1.5.b. for each turbine and determine if the catalyst is operating correctly or if corrective action needs to be taken to restore the catalyst.
 Such records shall be maintained in accordance with Condition 3.4.1.

-4.2.6.
-The permittee shall install, maintained, calibrate, and continuously operate an instrument that measures and records the concentration of ammonia slip from each SCR.
+[45 CSR §14-7.7] - 4.2.6.
+The permittee shall install, maintain, calibrate, and continuously operate an instrument that measures and records the concentration of ammonia slip from each SCR.
 Such instrument shall be calibrated at least once per year in accordance with the manufacturer's written procedures.

 The permittee shall reduce recorded readings to hourly averages.
-All valid hourly reading shall be used to develop daily average.
-Readings that occurred during startup or shutdown mode of the CT shall be consider invalid data and shall not be used in determined the daily average ammonia slip.
+All valid hourly readings shall be used to develop a rolling 3-hour average.
+Readings that occurred during startup or shutdown mode of the CT shall be considered invalid data and shall not be used in determining the 3-hour average ammonia slip.